hauxir/rapidbay/README.md

 - Automatic download of Closed Captions/Subtitles
 - Automatically converts the video file and subtitles to be playable on all browsers/chromecast/appletv
 - Automatically converts audio that is unsupported by browsers to AAC
+- Allows registering as a handler for any magnet link
 - Automatically cleans up disk space so you don't need to manage it yourself

 ## Demo: